AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../upgrade/overview.md"><strong>Upgrade</strong></a>
-      <p>Learn about how upgrading your Adobe Commerce project helps keep your storefront secure and operating efficiently.</p>
+      <p>Learn how to upgrade your Adobe Commerce project to keep your storefront secure and operating efficiently.</p>
     </div>
   </td>
   <td valign="top">